Elizabeth Hitchener

-Elizabeth Hitchener sometimes called Portia or Bessy (bapt.1783 – 4 December 1821) was a British schoolmistress and poet.
+Elizabeth Hitchener sometimes called Portia or Bessy, was a British schoolmistress and poet.
 Her reputation was ruined after a short, intense and platonic friendship with Percy Bysshe Shelley.

 Life

 Hitchener's home parish was Keymer and she was baptised in April 1783.
 Her strong-minded father had been born with the name of Yorke but he had adopted the name of Hitchener after rejecting a life of smuggling to run the Friar's Oak inn at Clayton on the road from Brighton to London.

 She was taught at school aged nine by Miss Adams whom she idolised.
 Adams had treated her as her own daughter which had annoyed Hitchener's mother.